tborrman/DNA-rep/README.md

     Segmenting:
     Molecules segmented if distance to next label is > 30kb

-* .bedGraphs for unfiltered red label tracks
+* .bedGraph for unfiltered red label tracks
-* .bedGraphs for filtered red label tracks
+* .bedGraph for filtered red label tracks

 Viewing output tracks on IGV: